NEONScience/NEON-Data-Skills/tutorials/R/NEON-general/neon-code-packages/neonstore/neonstore-stackFromStore-tutorial.md

 portal and API.
 So the publication timestamp is generally slightly earlier than the date and time when the data became available.

-And of course the availability is limited to files in your local storage; if a given set of files were re-published multiple times in between your downloads, you'll only have the versions you downloaded.
+And of course the availability for stacking from `neonstore` is limited to the files in your local storage; if a given set of files were re-published multiple times in between your downloads, you'll only have the versions you downloaded.

-Let's get the Plant presence and percent cover data with a publication date no later than Sept 29, 2020.
+Let's get the Plant presence and percent cover data with a publication date no later than Jan 1, 2021.
 Start date, end date, and sites are unspecified to include all available.

     pppc <- stackFromStore(filepaths=neon_dir(),
                            dpID="DP1.10058.001",
-                           pubdate="2020-09-29",
+                           pubdate="2021-01-01",
                            package="expanded")

+You may encounter a warning message that the `div_morphospecies` table is not included in this dataset.
+That is fine in this case.
+The stacking code attempts to find every table described in the variables file.
+Tables may be missing for valid reasons, such as protocols with components that are not carried out every year.
+But missing tables can also be a sign of an error in function inputs, such as attempting to stack the expanded package after downloading the basic package.
+Check your function inputs if you see this message, and consult the Data Product User Guide for information about which data are expected to be available under what conditions.

-And now check which data were included based on these criteria:
+And now check which data were included based on a publication date of
+2021-01-01:

     unique(pppc$div_1m2Data$siteID)

-    ## [1] "WREF" "TOOL"
+    ## [1] "GUAN" "WREF" "TOOL"

     min(pppc$div_1m2Data$endDate)